cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 x such that (x, y) is on the curve E. Hence we can construct a bijection F : GF(p) -> E (ignoring the point at infinity).
 This is the case for
 {{BF01}}, but is not common.

+## BN Curves (pairing-friendly)

+Fouque and Tibouchi {{FT12}} also used the F(H1(m))+F(H2(m)) method to construct a hash function on to BN-curves, using an encoding function F of their construction.
+BN curves {{BN05}} are pairing-friendly and offer 128 bits of security, making them ideal for implementing cryptographic schemes which rely on pairings.
+Other encoding functions are not suitable for BN-curves, as they rely on assumptions about the geometric properties of the curve which BN-curves do not have.
+Their method is both efficient and runs in constant time, making it secure for applications where timing attacks are of concern.

 ## Twisted Variants